atxwang/atxwang.github.io/_posts/recent events.md

 ---

-i saw a sign at yesterday's counterprotest that read "self-defense is not genocide". the girl who brandished it---whose face i recognized from club meetings, from university events, from mailing lists because we are students, about the same age, at the same school--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to
+i saw a sign at yesterday's counterprotest that read "self-defense is not genocide". the girl who brandished it---whose face i recognized from club meetings, from university events, from mailing lists because we are students, about the same age, at the same school--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to destroy me and i will happily prevail."

 ---
 **selected commentaries**